 ‘How can you self-treat a trigger point if it’s unreachable?
 I have a pain, which feels like a bad bone bruise under my lower left rib.
 I know it is under the rib because when I press lightly on the rib it doesn’t hurt.
 Pain is present when I twist to the right coming from the underlying muscle.
 How can I treat it though if it is under my rib?’

 The muscles attach via very short tendons.
 There are many layers of muscles, and some of them run quite deep.
-So, your discomfort may be coming from the insertion of the tendon into the ribs.
+Sometimes, discomfort may be coming from the insertion of these muscles’s tendon into the ribs.

 To relieve rib trigger points, you need to search in a band about 2 inches below where you feel your ache and you may also find triggers there.
 These abdominal muscles can refer pain up under the ribs.